olegpolivin/pruningExperiments/Results.md

 4. To my understanding one needs to change the architecture of the neural network according to the zeroed weights in order to really have gains in speed and memory.

-5. See the discussion here [How to improve inference time of pruned model using torch.nn.utils.prune](https://discuss.pytorch.org/t/how-to-improve-inference-time-of-pruned-model-using-torch-nn-utils-prune/78633/4)
+5. There is a different way which is to use sparse matrices and operations in PyTorch.
+But this functionality is in beta.
+See the discussion here [How to improve inference time of pruned model using torch.nn.utils.prune](https://discuss.pytorch.org/t/how-to-improve-inference-time-of-pruned-model-using-torch-nn-utils-prune/78633/4)

-6. So, if we do unstructured pruning, we will have to write code for inference to take into account sparse matrices.
+6. So, if we do unstructured pruning and we want to make use of sparse operations, we will have to write code for inference to take into account sparse matrices.
 Here is an example of a paper where authors could get large speed-ups but when the introduced operations with sparse matrices on FPGA.
 [How Can We Be So Dense?
 The Benefits of Using Highly Sparse Representations](https://arxiv.org/abs/1903.11257)

 What's said above is more relevant to unstructured pruning of weights.